 If search engines direct users to the websites of untrustworthy businesses, people will stop using them.
 To avoid this, search engines go beyond filtering out the dodgy websites of scammers and cybercriminals.
-Today, their algorithms analyse a wide range of trust factors to determine whether your site and your business should be listed in results.
+Today, their algorithms analyse a wide range of trust factors to determine whether your site and your business should be listed in the results.

 On a technical level, they will look to see if your site has an SSL certificate, reliable hosting, quick loading and response times and a lack of broken links and 404 error pages.
-They will even analyse the links you point customers to, in order to make sure you don’t send them on to other untrustworthy sites.
+They will even analyse the links you point customers to, to make sure you don’t send them on to other untrustworthy sites.

 They will also look at other information, such as user reviews and star ratings.
-Indeed, one of the reasons they have listing services like Google My Business is so they can verify the legitimacy of a business and gauge what the public think of it.
+Indeed, one of the reasons they have listing services like Google My Business is so they can verify the legitimacy of a business and gauge what the public thinks of it.

 A homepage can also play a vital role in promoting the company’s and the website’s trustworthiness.
-Displaying company and VAT registration details, accreditations, qualifications, memberships of recognised organisations, customer testimonials and reviews, etc., help both the search engine and customer gain trust in you.
+Displaying company and VAT registration details, accreditations, qualifications, memberships of recognised organisations, customer testimonials and reviews, etc., helps both the search engine and customer gain trust in you.
 The perfect place for these is on your homepage as this is the first page that visitors and search engines visit.